It is a band of tough fibrous tissues that attach part of the liver to the abdominal wall and the diaphragm.

 The main reason for portal hypertension is attributed to liver cirrhosis.
 So what is cirrhosis?
 It is a medical condition that causes scarring of the liver caused by reasons such as alcohol, hepatitis, and other liver damage.

-When a person suffers from cirrhosis of the liver, the scarred tissues obstruct the flow of blood to the liver.
+When a person has cirrhosis of the liver, the scarred tissues obstruct blood flow to the liver.

 In many cases, the reason for portal hypertension is unknown.
-However, the other cause includes blood clots developed in the portal vein that help carry blood from your liver to the heart.
+However, the other cause includes blood clots developed in the portal vein that help carries blood from your liver to the heart.

 Another major cause is a type of parasitic infection known as schistosomiasis.
 Focal nodular hyperplasia is another important cause of portal hypertension.